The information in this post was updated 10/17/2021.

 From that point until the end of our next season, players’ talent levels (ratings) change due to OOTP’s player development model/engine.
 (Some players get better; some players get worse.)

-Regardless of the way a player evolves during the course of a season, though, he’ll get adjusted to his real life abilities at the end of the current season.
+Regardless of the way a player evolves during the course of a season, though, he’ll get adjusted to his real-life abilities at the end of the next season (real).

 Minor League Players

 This presents a dilemma.
-How do we balance our desire to have player development be tethered to real life and still use player development and the AI (which several GM use to help manage their teams).
+How do we balance our desire to have player development be tethered to real life and still use player development and the AI (which several GMs use to help manage their teams)?